kshetline/tubular_time/README.md

 ### TAI field values

 You can `add` and `subtract` TAI quantities using the following fields: `MILLI_TAI`, `SECOND_TAI`, `MINUTE_TAI`, `HOUR_TAI`, and `DAY_TAI`, as provided by the `DateTimeField` enum, or their string equivalents (`'milli_tai'`, `'millis_tai'`, `'millisecond_tai'`, `'milliseconds_tai'`, `'second_tai'`... etc.).

+### Converting from UT/UTC to TAI, and back again

+**@tubular/time** `DateTime` instances maintain UT/UTC time using integer millisecond values (sometimes along with an ancillary integer count of milliseconds during leap seconds).
+Starting with version 3.8.0 of **@tubular/time**, `DateTime` TAI time values, likewise measured in milliseconds, can be integer or non-integer values.
+This difference is because integer TAI values, as previously used, do not have a unique one-to-one correspondence with UT/UTC integer values.
+Without fractional precision for TAI, a UT/UTC value converted to TAI, then converted back to UT/UTC, would not reliably be restored to its original value.

+Over the range of time starting from January 1, 1958, up until roughly six months beyond present realtime, time is maintained specifically as UTC (not UT1 or UT1/UTC transitional) and UTC integer milliseconds are reliably converted to TAI integer milliseconds.

 ### Astronomical `DateAndTime` fields